francoiswnel/Hack-Assembler/README.md

 # Hack Assembler
 `chasm` is an assembler for the Hack language implemented in C++.

-Since the Hack assembly language is very simple, the assembler is little more than a string processor which can also handle a few pseudo instructions, namely variables and locations.
+Since the Hack assembly language is very simple, the assembler is little more than a string processor which can also handle a few pseudo instructions, namely variables and labels.
 Even so, I have documented the code fairly verbosely so that anyone can glance at it and understand what it is doing.

 # Examples of Hack assembly instructions

-Here's a simple program that determines the larger number of two given numbers, authored by Shimon Schocken and Noam Nisan, the creators of the Hack language and computer architecture.
+Here's an example program that determines the larger number of two given numbers, authored by Shimon Schocken and Noam Nisan, the creators of the Hack language and computer architecture.

     // This file is part of www.nand2tetris.org
     // and the book "The Elements of Computing Systems"